windowxia/rinex/README.md

 * [`qc-traits`](qc-traits/) declares Traits that are shared between `rinex` and `rinex-qc`
 * [`sinex`](sinex/) SNX dedicated core library

-* [`ublox-rnx`](ublox-rnx/) is an application intended to generate RINEX Data from raw uBlox GNSS receiver frames.
-This application is work in progress at the moment.
+* [`ubx2rnx`](ubx2rnx/) is a seamless UBX stream to RINEX Data service.
+The service continuously generates RINEX data from a uBlox receiver.
+It either serves the RINEX file to an FTP server or saves them locally.

 ## Other tools and relevant Ecosystems